 The jockey’s track experience is indeed clearly a significant factor in this equation.
 Yes, all of the pathways are ovals with dirt on them.
 However, as we will see later, they are not the same.
 An experienced jockey who has raced frequently at a particular track will be familiar with its intricacies.
 They’ll know where the good sections of track are, where to avoid, and when and where to push the horses to get the most effort.
 Make sure you do your homework on the jockeys.
 Examine their personal record, followed by their record and experience with the horse they are riding and the track where they are racing.

 Horse Racing Odds Today

-When Singapore Horse racing odds are shown in traditional fractions, such as 4-1 or 9-2, it indicates the amount of profit versus the stake.
+When Singapore Horse racing showed the odds in traditional fractions, such as 4-1 or 9-2, this indicates the profit amount against the stake.
 So, if you bet $5 on a horse at 4-1 and it wins, you’ll get back $25 ($5 x 4 + original stake).
-When you see a number other than a 1, you can simply divide the amounts, so odds of 9-2 are basically 412 to 1, and the same sums apply.
+The probability of 9-2 is effectively 41/2 to 1, and the same computations can be used by dividing the values whenever a number other than 1 is present.
 This is why ‘odds-on’ horses still give you a profit; for example, if your horse goes off at 4-5, the odds are 0.8 to 1, which is a negative, but you still get your stake back.
 So a winning $50 bet at 4-5 would return $90, giving you a $40 profit.
-Remember that a horse’s chances of winning, as well as the amount of money that should be paid out if and when it does, are based on probability.
+The probability of a horse winning and the corresponding payout amount are interdependent.